sykesjd/piano-roll/README.md

 This work is still in progress; future changes will include:

+* Moving the calculations involved in getting notes on the screen into a Web Worker to remove the possibility of freezing browsers
+* More pieces, of course
 * Matching MIDI to real performance: currently, the MIDI and MP3 files are coming from the same source; in the future, I would like to be able to align a MIDI file to an external performance - because MIDI Wagner clearly doesn't cut it
-* More pieces, of course
-* Moving the calculations involved in getting notes on the screen from the client to the server to remove the possibility of freezing browsers
-  * I've learned the hard way that Github doesn't allow live hosting of PHP files, so this goal will have to come later
-  * Perhaps a NodeJS implementation of this project would be feasible, but I will leave that task for last
+    * This task is beyond the scope of this project, I fear.
+A program such as http://www.ee.columbia.edu/ln/rosa/matlab/alignmidi/ provides the means to perform such alignment separate from this project.